 The impact of COVID-19 on contact centers

-Companies must make sure that the measures put in place to maintain distancing, improve hygiene do not hurt the ability of staff to take regular breaks away from their desks.
+Companies must make sure that the measures put in place to maintain distancing, and improve hygiene do not hurt the ability of staff to take regular breaks away from their desks.

 COVID-19 is making clear to companies throughout the world the importance of having a business continuity plan that allows their agents to work from home.
 Work From Home has been a topic considered by the contact center world for past years.
 While some companies use WFH contact center employees, few organizations have more than a couple of agents, and next to no supervisory or management resources, who work from their home offices.
 Using WFH agents would be the safest way to staff contact centers during this pandemic.
 Starting a WFH program will be tough but not impossible to accomplish.

 If contact center agents were working at all, they were mostly doing so from home.
 Companies that had agents working on remote contact center solutions before the crisis hit were able to ensure business continuity by equipping agents to work from home.
 Some companies may have had to struggle to get laptops and headsets to their newly WFH staff, but the agents were able to use the same familiar interface they were already using in the office, minimizing service disturbance.

 Businesses around the world are switching to remote work mode for an uncertain period.
 Nobody knows how long this situation will last.
 Given such conditions, every business has to adapt to the new realities and prepare their contact centers for new conditions.

 Reinventing The Contact Center: How Maxicus kept up

 Throughout the crisis, we have worked with businesses providing contact center support to help them meet the challenges of these unprecedented times.
 We’ve seen that the companies that are not only surviving but beginning to gain the momentum necessary to thrive long-term.
 We have consistently prioritized contact center best practices that endure the test of time and a global pandemic.

 Uncompromising Focus on Customer Experience